MTI-2023-TALA/StudAsso/README.md

 ### Install the precommit

-It should be automaticaly installed when running
+It should be automatically installed when running:

 ```
 npm ci